the-overdriven/mw-enhanced/README.md

 What these docs are not:
 - not a guide you have to read from cover to cover, you can solve each issue separately, in any order
-- not a modlist, it expands from the context of specific issues and lists possible solutions as mods
+- not a modlist, it expands from the context of specific issues and sometimes a possible solution is installing a mod, but not always
 - QoL mods that are nice-to-have will be listed in a separate modlist repository
 - doesn't mention any shaders and mesh/texture replacers for purely aesthethic experience, there will be a separate repository for that